 If you moved to an unfamiliar city to attend college, take the time to learn about its emergency resources.
 Use Google Maps to locate your campus and create pinpoints for the nearest pharmacy, hospital, urgent care clinic, and doctor’s office.
 Are any of the resources open 24 hours?
 Print your map and tape it to your mini fridge or closet door to grab in case of an emergency.
 Otherwise, save it to your phone so that you can enter the addresses in your GPS should you need them urgently.

 Build your own first aid kit for minor injuries and illnesses.

-DIY first aid should never be substituted for emergency services in a dire situation, but a good first aid kit can help you treat yourself or your friend until you can make it to a doctor.
-Some companies sell preassembled first aid kits, but you can put one together yourself that is specific to your needs.
+Do-it-yourself first aid should never be substituted for emergency services in a dire situation, but a good first aid kit can help you treat yourself or a friend until you can make it to a doctor.
+Some companies sell preassembled first aid kits, but you can also choose to put one together yourself so that it is specific to your needs.

 - For cuts and burns: